 Gapping, which refers to the separation between the edges of flooring pieces, is a common complaint from wood floor owners.
 These gaps are unattractive, attract dirt and, if the boards start to curl or cup, they can also pose a tripping hazard.
 If the floorboards have been installed on the joists directly, the gaps can also make a room feel drafty, which will cause your heater to work harder and drive up your energy bills.

 Learn what causes gapping in wood floors and how to prevent wood floors from separating when it comes time to install your flooring.

 First of all, keep in mind that not all gapping is considered a problem.
 Whether it’s an issue depends on the width of your planks, the type of wood used, the room’s size and the intensity and duration of the cold season, hence the intensity of heating required.

 Generally speaking, gaps in a wood floor are normal for boards up to 2¼ inches wide if the gaps close during more humid times of the year.
 Normal gaps can vary in width, ranging from hairline gaps to the thickness of a quarter.
 You can expect larger gaps in regions with longer dry heating seasons and milder summers where air conditioning is not really needed.

-Below are the most common causes of gapping:
+Below are the most common causes of gapping in wood floors:

 1. Improper Spacing During Installation